-In 2013, a poll by BBC Wildlife Magazine saw the hedgehog beat iconic species like the oak tree and the badger as Britain’s natural emblem.
-It is undoubtedly one of our best-loved species, so why is it in such serious decline?
-A worrying survey by the People’s Trust for Endangered Species and the British Hedgehog Preservation Society estimated that hedgehogs have halved in numbers since only 2000, and perhaps as much as 97% since the 1950’s.
-That could mean there as little as 1 million hedgehogs in Britain today.
-Loss of hedgerows, grasslands, intensification of agriculture and the use of pesticides (which means there’s less insects for the hedgehog to eat) have been cited as reasons for this decline.
-Rural areas are where the greater loss of numbers are occurring.
+A recent survey by the People’s Trust for Endangered Species and the British Hedgehog Preservation Society showed that hedgehogs have halved in numbers since 2000.
+They estimate there are as few as 1 million hedgehogs in Britain today.
+Loss of habitat, intensification of agriculture and the use of pesticides (meaning less insects for the hedgehog to eat) have been cited for this decline.

-Hedgehogs have not always enjoyed the popularity they hold today.
-In 15th century Britain, there were some curious folk tales surrounded them.
-One was that they would suckle milk from cows’ udders, another that they could carry fruit and berries on their spines, and would steal eggs.
-Whilst they do eat eggs, these are likely to have already been damaged, as hedgehogs aren’t strong enough to crack eggshells.
+In 16th century Britain, some curious folk tales surrounded them.
+One was that they would suckle milk from cows’ udders, another that they could carry fruit and berries on their spines.
 Perhaps the strangest belief of all was that hedgehogs were witches in disguise.
-In 1566, English Parliament placed a bounty on hedgehog of threepence, and the Church followed suit with a bounty of their own for every hedgehog killed.
+In 1566, English Parliament placed a bounty on hedgehogs of threepence, and the Church followed suit with a bounty of their own for every hedgehog killed.